hzhekova/Scripts_for_NatComm_NBCn1/README.md

 This results in a MD trajectory with the protein in the center of the periodic cell, which can then be used for further analysis with scripts or VMD tools (e.g. VolMap)

+- make_dx.tcl: Generates ion and water maps in *.dx format from provided *.psf and trajectory *.dcd files

+- contact_freq.tcl: Outputs the resid and atom names of the protein atoms found within 5A from the ions in the system using a *psf and a *dcd file as inputs.

 CHARMM script:
 - ion_time_series.inp: Uses the MIND CHARMM function to select the closest anion and Na ions to a defined region of the protein and then outputs the distance between the ions and the protein for each step of the trajectory.